 Bayside, Blacktown, Blue Mountains, Cabonne, Camden, Campbelltown, Canterbury Bankstown, Central Coast, Cessnock, Cumberland, Dungog, Fairfield, Georges River, Hawkesbury, Hornsby, Kempsey, Kiama, Lake Macquarie, Lithgow, Liverpool, Maitland, Mid-Coast, Muswellbrook, Nambucca, Narromine, Newcastle, Northern Beaches, Oberon, Penrith, Port Stephens, Port-Macquarie-Hastings, Randwick, Shellharbour, Shoalhaven, Singleton, Strathfield, Sutherland, The Hills, Upper Lachlan, Walgett, Warren, Wingecarribee, Wollondilly and Wollongong | 30 June 2023 | 30 September 2023 |

-The Rural Landholders Grant is available to eligible landholders and oyster farmers who were affected by the NSW severe weather and floods that occurred from 27 June 2022 onwards, and who are not eligible for existing flood support programs (Primary Producer Special Disaster Grants).
+Eligible landholders and oyster farmers impacted by flood events that occurred from 27 June 2022 onwards (AGRN 1025) who are not eligible for existing flood support programs (primary producer Special Disaster Grants) may apply for a Rural Landholder Grant to support recovery.

 The online application form has been designed to make the process as simple as possible.
 You will be required to upload digital copies of supporting documentation (please refer to the 'What you will need section') so please have these ready before commencing your application.